hazycora/librespot/README.md

 # librespot-js

 A work-in-progress FOSS Spotify library in JavaScript inspired by [librespot](https://github.com/librespot-org/librespot/).
-Only works with Premium accounts.
+This library deliberately only works with Spotify Premium accounts, requests to change or "fix" this will be ignored.

 ## Installation